Vision for the Site

-The client expressed that two of her main goals were for her current students to be able to access class information easily and for new visitors to become familiar with the studio's philosophy and training style.
-She wanted to convey to the audience that they are a high level training facility and that their instructors inspire students to be creative.
+My client's two main goals were for her current students to be able to access class information easily and for new visitors to become familiar with the studio's philosophy and training style.
+To be recognized for their high level training and how their instructors inspire students to be creative.

 DMA had a non-responsive, disorganized, outdated website that was in need of a redesign.
 The client expressed a desire to revitalize the look and feel of their site and provide better user experience for their customers.

-- Improving ease of use of the website
+- Improve the ease of use of the website

 The redesign of DMA’s website began with an evaluation of their old website.
 While attempting to navigate their old site, I was overwhelmed by the amount of information I had to look at all at once.
 There were too many links in the main navigation.
 The site felt confusing and overly complicated to look at.
 As a first time visitor, I wasn’t sure where to focus my attention first.
 I knew immediately that I wanted to simplify the site.
 I wanted visitors to have an easier time directing themselves throughout the site.